Fortuna Foothills, Arizona

 Fortuna Foothills is a census-designated place (CDP) in Yuma County, Arizona, United States.
 The population was 26,265 at the 2010 census.
-It is part of the Yuma Metropolitan Statistical Area.
+It is part of city of Yuma, Arizona and the Yuma County Metropolitan Statistical Area.
 Development of the area began in the 1960s, when local developer Hank Schechert purchased 3,000 acres east of Yuma.
 Fortuna Foothills serves as a bedroom community for Yuma, Yuma Proving Ground, and Marine Corps Air Station Yuma.
 Fortuna Foothills is also an area with a large amount of seasonal residents.

 Geography

+Fortuna Foothills lies on Interstate 8 on the western edge of the Gila Mountains.
 According to the United States Census Bureau, the CDP has a total area of 40.0 sqmi, all land.